Martin-s-angels/whoknows_variations_devops/README.md

 **¿Who Knows?** is a search engine application originally built in 2009.
 This repository represents a modern DevOps transformation of that legacy application, migrating it from a legacy Python environment to a containerized Ruby/Sinatra architecture with a full CI/CD pipeline and monitoring stack.

-> **Note:** This repository is intended for educational purposes (DevOps, Refactoring, Security).
-It may contain intentional vulnerabilities or architectural decisions meant for demonstration.

 ## 📊 Build Status

 | Workflow | Status |